Skip to content

 Before you buy a walking stick, consider the points listed below:

 • Discuss your mobility needs with a healthcare professional.
-If you are at risk of falls please contact your GP to request a referral to the community team for an assessment at home for advice or equipment.
+If you are at risk of falls, please contact your GP to request a referral to the community team to be assessed at home

 • Walking sticks can have handles shaped for comfort or for ease of grip which can be metal or wooden.
 Walking sticks are either fixed height or height-adjustable